Cinema of Puerto Rico: Early years: 1912–1950

 By 1912, Colorado produced Un drama en Puerto Rico which became the first drama and scripted film.
 The producer and businessman had previously filmed short news films in the early 1910s.
 That year, Cecil B. de Mille filmed several shorts at Ponce.
 In 1917, the Tropical Film Company was created, featuring people such as Luis Llorens Torres, Nemesio Canales and director Ernesto López, it acquired the equipment from its predecessor and incorporated Colorado.
 This company was incorporated with the intent of competing with other markets and attracting tourism by featuring local attractions.
 Llorens Torres directed Paloma del Monte with Gabriel Tejel as lead actor, with a number of jíbaros and two Italian performers of the Zorda family in support.
 Comedies featuring local actors such as Bety Varezal, were also filmed during this period.
 A project named La viudita se quiere casar followed.
-During the filming of El tesoro de Cofresí Aquiles Zorda, the patriarch of the family, returned to Italy due to personal reasons and the project was cancelled.
+During the filming of El tesoro de Cofresí Aquiles Zorda, the patriarch of the family, returned to Italy for personal reasons and the project was cancelled.
 The political conflicts of the era complicated the purchase of new film and the company ceased operations as a consequence.
 Swashbuckling was a popular genre, with the life of pirate Roberto Cofresí being a recurrent topic.
 Prior to joining Tropical Films, Rafael Colorado had begun the production of Los misterios de Cofresí.
 Following further studies and experience abroad, Viguié returned in 1919 and began another project about the pirate captain, this one starring Lino Corretjer, which was left inconclusive.
 Afterwards, Viguié joined the nascent Puerto Rico Photoplay, filming for the American public projects such as The Woman that Fool Herself (May Allison, Robert Ellis, Frank Currie) and El hijo del desierto.
 The company ceased functions after owner Enrique González was involved in disagreements with his family over it.

 This era was a difficult one to produce in Puerto Rico, due to its political status, the poverty that it brought and a skeptical approach from the local higher classes, securing capital proved a challenge to the nascent industry.
 The limitations of the Motion Pictures Patents a Company also prevented the export of local material abroad.
 The impact of World War I on the production of silver nitrate was also responsible for limiting materials.
 The dissolution of the MPPC in 1917 did nothing to benefit the local industry, since the open market and the proliferation of Hollywood benefitted larger and established companies with which the young locals could not compete.
 Another fire destroyed the studios found at Calle San José, forcing SICPR to relocate to another part of Old San Juan, Calle Fortaleza.
 A fire destroyed resources, equipment and films in 1917.
 The first films were directed towards the local public and its topic remained relevant to local affairs.
 Around 25 films were produced (of which nearly a dozen were fully scripted) during this early stage.
 However, most of the films and material from this era has been lost.